networkservicemesh/deployments-k8s/examples/interdomain/nsm_consul_vl3/README.md

 ```

 In your browser open localhost:9002 and verify the application works!
-Also you can run this to check that it works:
+Also, you can run this to check that it works:
 ```bash
 result=$(curl --include --no-buffer --connect-timeout 20 -H "Connection: Upgrade" -H "Upgrade: websocket" -H "Host: 127.0.0.1:9002" -H "Origin: http://127.0.0.1:9002" -H "Sec-WebSocket-Key: SGVsbG8sIHdvcmxkIQ==" -H "Sec-WebSocket-Version: 13" http://127.0.0.1:9002/socket.io/?EIO=3&transport=websocket) echo ${result} | grep  -o 'Unreachable'